Xilinx/ACCL/driver/xrt/docs/getting_started/compression.rst

 * Elementwise operations (e.g. SUM) performed by ACCL instances on buffers during reduction-type collectives
 * Datatype conversions when the source and destination of a transfer are of different data types.
 In this scenario we say the lower-precision buffer is compressed.

-To support these elementwise operations and conversions, ACCL must be configured with a reduction plugin and coversion plugins respectively.
+To support these elementwise operations and conversions, ACCL must be configured with a reduction plugin and conversion plugins respectively.
 Reduction plugins take two operand streams and produce one result stream of the same datatype.
 Compression plugins take one operand as input and produce a result of different datatype.
 The input and output datatypes are specified to these plugins by the CCLO when initiating the operation.